 Another credited AI for becoming the top performer on their team.
 Not because of better product knowledge or more hours worked—just faster iteration on messaging and more efficient research.

-This matches what we see with Onsa customers.
+The data on competitive pressure matches what we see with Onsa customers.
 The teams that adopt fastest aren’t the ones with the most progressive leadership.
 They’re the ones where one person got ahead, and everyone else noticed.

 Competition is the real adoption driver.
 We’d been pitching productivity.
 Maybe we should have been pitching advantage.

-This one was uncomfortable to read.
+The reality of "shadow AI" usage was uncomfortable to read.

 Many salespeople hide their AI usage from managers and colleagues.